Pygmalion (play): Ending

 Pygmalion was the most broadly appealing of all Shaw's plays.
 But popular audiences, looking for pleasant entertainment with big stars in a West End venue, wanted a "happy ending" for the characters they liked so well, as did some critics.
 During the 1914 run, Tree sought to sweeten Shaw's ending to please himself and his record houses.
-Shaw remained sufficiently irritated to add a postscript essay, "'What Happened Afterwards", to the 1916 print edition for inclusion with subsequent editions, in which he explained precisely why it was impossible for the story to end with Higgins and Eliza getting married.
+Shaw remained sufficiently irritated to add a postscript essay to the 1916 print edition, "What Happened Afterwards", for inclusion with subsequent editions, in which he explained precisely why it was impossible for the story to end with Higgins and Eliza getting married.